In the US, farmers have been cultivating crops with genetically engineered traits since the 1990s, and their use – and consumption – is widespread.

 The applicant seeking approval for cultivation – primarily biotechnology companies – can actually then choose to accept or deny this request.

 If the applicant (or “economic operator”) denies the request to exclude a certain country or region from the introduction of the approved GM crop, the member state can then formally implement restrictions based on a broader range of justifications than was previously allowed.

 Beyond human and environmental health risks, these justifications can now be based on environmental, agricultural or public policy objectives, socioeconomic impacts, town and country planning, land use and concerns regarding the possibility for organic, conventional and GM agriculture to coexist.

 Importantly, countries can also choose to opt back in at any time by simply submitting a request to have their territory included again.

-Member states can choose to opt-out of either the cultivation of individual GM crops or groups of GM crops modified to express the same trait.
-For example, due to a desire to try and advance sustainable agriculture, MS may choose to opt out of all GM crops designed to tolerate the use of herbicides.
+Member states can choose to opt out of either the cultivation of individual GM crops or groups of GM crops modified to express the same trait.
+For example, due to a desire to try to advance sustainable agriculture, MS may choose to opt out of all GM crops designed to tolerate the use of herbicides.
 But they could remain open to crops modified to resist disease.

 This new directive therefore creates a more flexible form of regulation.
 It is not about member states taking a pro or anti position on GMOs in general, which they then hold forever.
 Rather, it allows for more differentiated assessment of desirability regarding both different forms of the technology and across different cultures.